 The Liver Game

 The frequent testing of liver function is converted into a Liver Game in our companion – and is part of a wider interest in the gamification of health.
-The Liver Game stores your results and lets you set up a profile, estimates calorie consumption and units of alcohol to produce a dashboard showing how interventions in your lifestyle help our liver.
+The Liver Game stores your results and lets you set up a profile, estimates calorie consumption and units of alcohol to produce a dashboard showing how interventions in lifestyle help your liver.
 There is an interactive barcode scanner that lets you look at the nutritional information for items as you buy them.

 Patients in clinical trials that improve their lifestyle and improve their liver function test can lead to the remission of type 2 diabetes.
 Fatty Liver Disease is present in about 70% of type 2 diabetics and tracking liver performance may even offer a route to complete remission from diabetes – a cure.
 But as soon as the patients leave the trial the relapse and the benefits are lost.
 The future requires us to keep the interest of patients, especially children, to make a difference to the obesity pandemic.